TreyenWilson-PeopleShores/SBA-316-The-Document-Object-Model/README.md

 # SBA-316-The-Document-Object-Model

-This is a recipe page on how to bake a pizza. - List Pizza Recipe as the content - Ragu Pizza Sauce
+This is a recipe page on how to bake a pizza. - List Pizza Recipe as the content - Ragu Pizza Sauce Use this as an example ReadMe as a format guide: https://gist.github.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc

 **Instructions**